Scott A. McGregor: Philanthropy

-As of 2020, McGregor serves on the board of regents for the Boys and Girls Clubs of Capistrano Valley.
+As of 2020, McGregor served on the board of regents for the Boys and Girls Clubs of Capistrano Valley.

 Personal life

 As of 2020, McGregor resides with his wife Laurie in Orange County, California.
 His pastimes include cooking and gardening, although a 2011 interviewer called his interests "extreme varieties of these comfortable-sounding pursuits."
 He is an avid orchid collector, having grown orchids since the age of 12.
 He maintains a collection of more than 500 different orchid species (along with related cloud forest and carnivorous plants) in a shade house at his home.
 He is an occasional speaker for various Southern California orchid societies.